Paola Navone - Artist/Designer/Architect |

 new techniques and having something

 nice come out of it at the end.
-I try to
+I try

 link Italian companies with Eastern